Personal Mastery & Mental Models

 We can tell you what books to read, how investment works, the challenges of poverty alleviation, what work will help to sharpen your skills, and introduce you to the rest of the industry.

-All of our best interns have been the ones who have shown these qualities – irrespective of their degrees or their age.
+All of our best interns have been the ones who have shown these qualities – irrespective of their age.

-These are also the interns who got offered jobs, and are the ones who are currently doing amazing work across the world.
+These are also the interns who were offered jobs, and are the ones who are currently doing amazing work across the world.

 To cope in this environment, you need to get good at forcing yourself to get your work done, especially when you don’t feel like it.